qwertie/loyc.net/loyc-trees/dotnet.md

                      F.Braces(F.Call(S.Return)));
 ~~~

-An easier way to create nodes is to parse LES code, although this can be costly because it happens at runtime.
+An easier way to create nodes is to parse LES or EC# code, although this can be costly because it happens at runtime.
 If you're using EC# then you can use [`quote {...}`](http://ecsharp.net/lemp/ref-other.html#quote) to produce code at compile time that will construct a Loyc tree directly.

-To parse LES into a Loyc tree, call `LesLanguageService.Value.Parse("your expression here;")` (this is an extension method, so you'll also need `using Loyc.Syntax;`).
-To convert a node (or list of nodes) to a string with the LES printer, call `LesLanguageService.Value.Print(node)`.

 To parse EC# into a Loyc tree, call `Loyc.Ecs.EcsLanguageService.Value.Parse("your code here;")` (this is an extension method so you'll also need `using Loyc.Syntax;`).
 To treat a node (or list of nodes) as EC# code and print them with the EC# printer, call `EcsLanguageService.Value.Print(node)`.
 Don't worry, the EC# printer is fairly reliable at printing Loyc trees that do not represent EC# code; Loyc trees almost always round-trip correctly from a Loyc tree to EC# code and back.

+Similarly, to parse LES into a Loyc tree, call `LesLanguageService.Value.Parse("your expression here;")`.

 The LES printer is the default when you call `LNode.ToString()`.
 To use EC# as the default instead, set `LNode.Printer` to `EcsLanguageService.Value.Printer`, or better yet, use code like this: